nayamathadeen/AWS-reStart/01_Cloud Foundations_EC2/Amazon EC2/EC2-Lab-Guide.md

  ---

- ## * What You Learned in This Lab *
+ ## * What was Learned in This Lab *

- By following these steps, you learned how to:
+ By following these steps, I learned how to:

  - Launch an EC2 instance with a custom name and configuration.
  - Understand what AMIs, instance types, VPCs, and Security Groups are.